How Did The Months Of The Year Get Their Names?

 Ever wonder how the months got their names?
 We explain which deities, rulers, and numbers helped name January through December.

-Did you ever wonder, “where do the month names come from?”
+Do you ever wonder, “where do the month names come from?”
 Essentially, there are three sources: Greek and Roman deities, Roman rulers, and numbers.
-Take a look at how they influenced each month, from January to December:
+Let’s take a look at how they influenced each month, from January to December:

 Month Names & Their Origins

 - January is “the month of Janus” the Roman god of beginnings and endings.
 Janus presided over doors and gates—appropriate for the beginning of the year.
 Indeed, Janus was usually depicted with faces looking backward and forward, as is characteristic of a new year.